kshitij1489/Spark-Music.Recommender/README.md

 trimmed version of the original dataset containing information about the 50 most active users.
 The original dataset contains information about 141K users, and 1.6 million artists.

-The flow of this implementation is as follows:
+The flow of our implementation is as follows:

 1. Read all the three dataset files in RDDs
 2. Filter, manipulate and tranform the RDD's to extract information about users like: artist play counts, user - mean playcount etc.